 I didn’t become a dog person until later in life - over five decades in, to be exact.
 Ask any family member of mine and they’d probably tell you that I would have been more likely to move out of downtown Chicago than ever own a dog.
 Turns out I did both.

-Two years ago, a tiny hound puppy named Lucy entered my life.
+And then a tiny hound puppy named Lucy entered my life.

 Lucy is my first dog, and needless to say, I knew nothing when she arrived.
 I was like a new parent, equally obsessed with - and clueless about - this new focus of my attention.